tudorioan1/ascii_art_generator/README.md

 # ascii_art_generator

-A simple bash script for converting text intro ASCII art.
+A lightweight bash script that generates stylized ASCII art from any text input using `figlet`.

+## 🚀 Quick Start

+### 1. Prerequisites
+You must have `figlet` installed on your Linux distribution. (eg. ```bash
+sudo apt update && sudo apt install figlet -y)